VitoMaiocchi/DurakOnline/README.md

 (more detail in drawable.hpp)

 The Global Game State handels all parts that have something to do with Durak Game Logic.
-It handles and displays any updates from the server and provides thing like a login and game screen.
+It handles and displays any updates from the server and provides things like a login and game screen.
 (more detail in global_state.hpp)

 OpenGL is the graphics library used to render everything efficiently.
-To create a Window glfw is used. opengl.cpp provied a way to render prmitives like Text, Images and Rectangles to the screen each frame
+To create a Window glfw is used. opengl.cpp provided a way to render primitive things like Text, Images and Rectangles to the screen each frame
 (more detail in opengl.hpp)